 - Check out these online resources:

 - If all else fails, find a Walmart or a truck stop.
 Free camping isn’t solely limited to Federal Lands.
-Walmart parking lots, truck stops, and rest areas also make for serviceable and convenient places to park it for the night.
+Walmart parking lots, truck stops, and rest areas can also make for serviceable and convenient places to park it for the night.
 Remember to check signs first to make sure you can stay there overnight.